TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 invited_list #=> ["Sharon", "Leo", "Lelia", "Arun"]
 ~~~

-Thats not so bad, but imagine having to do that for every party you host from now until the end of time! it might be easier to just stop hanging out with Brian.
+Thats not so bad, but imagine having to do that for every party you host from now until the end of time!
+It might be easier to just stop hanging out with Brian.

 Using the `#select` enumerable method you could change the above code to this: